17 of the Best Multiheaded Tulip Varieties for Your Garden

 I mean, why settle for a single, solitary tulip when you can have a whole bouquet?

-A close up horizontal image of red and yellow multiheaded tulip flowers growing in the garden with foliage in soft focus in the background.
+A close up horizontal image of red and yellow multiheaded tulips growing en mass in the garden.

 I have no doubt you’ll be able to find the right option for your garden on this list, and I’d love it if you let us know which one will be gracing your space.
 Sound off in the comments section below!